Last updated: May 5, 2026

 How it helps: This is the strongest Massachusetts option when the senior needs hands-on help every day but does not need a live-in Adult Foster Care setup.
 The program is flexible.
 It can cover personal care, transfers, bathing, grooming, meals, light housekeeping, shopping, and transportation to medical appointments, depending on the authorized care plan.
 A Personal Care Management agency helps the member learn the rules, assess eligibility, and prepare the service agreement and backup plan.
 Payroll is handled by Tempus Unlimited, the MassHealth PCA fiscal intermediary.

 How to apply or use it: Contact a PCM agency in your area.
 Only PCM agencies can submit the MassHealth prior authorization request.
-The public MassHealth request page lists the needed forms, including the PCA application, the PCA evaluation form, and the consumer assessment to manage PCA services form.
+The public MassHealth request page lists the PCA authorization forms, including the PCA application, the PCA evaluation form, and the consumer assessment to manage PCA services form.
 If you need to find a worker, Massachusetts also offers the Mass PCA Directory.

-What to gather or know first: Gather the MassHealth card, doctor or nurse practitioner information, recent hospital or rehab notes if any, a clear list of the daily tasks the senior cannot do alone, and the name of the relative you hope to hire.
+What to gather first: Gather the MassHealth card, doctor or nurse practitioner information, recent hospital or rehab notes if any, a clear list of the daily tasks the senior cannot do alone, and the name of the relative you hope to hire.
 If that same relative will act as the senior’s surrogate, they usually cannot also be the paid PCA, so sort out roles before you file.

 MassHealth home health aide services: the limited spouse-friendly path